 Among Thabit’s writings a large number have survived, while several are not present.
 Most of the books are on mathematics, followed by astronomy and medicine.
 The books have been written in Arabic but some are in Syriac.
 In the Middle Ages, some of his books were translated into Latin by Gherard of Cremona.
 In recent centuries, a number of his books have been translated into European languages and published.
 Thabit’s efforts provided a foundation for continuing work in the investigation and reformation of Ptolemaic astronomy.
 His life is illustrative of the fact that individuals from a wide range of backgrounds and religions contributed to the flourishing of sciences like astronomy in Islamic culture.

-Thabit died in Baghdad.
-Thabit and his grandson Ibrahim ibn Sinan studied the curves which are needed for making of sundials that is commendable and is a great source of inspiration for the learners.
+Thabit died in Baghdad in the year 901.
+Thabit’s son was a distinguished physician and his grandson Ibrahim ibn Sinan studied the curves which are needed for the making of sundials.